 Paperwork, paperwork!
 Please be aware that serving in AmeriCorps isn't all fun and games - there's also a lot of paperwork.
-Our program makes an effort to minimize the amount of time members spend on forms and paperwork by consolidating forms and keeping organized records.
+Our program makes an effort to minimize the amount of time members spend by consolidating forms and keeping organized records.
 Please understand that ECO AmeriCorps staff are not in this field because we love paperwork.
 We ask for your diligence in submitting timely, complete, and thorough paperwork as required so that we may all keep our focus on service.
+Information regarding who each form needs to be submitted to or how to complete forms can be found in the Google Drive, or by emailing rebecca.williams@vermont.gov.

-Below is a summary of the paperwork you'll be required to submit for the program year:
+Below is a summary of the paperwork you will be required to submit for the program year: